© Crown copyright 2020

 Clinically vulnerable staff can return to work.
 While in your setting they should follow the measures in this document to minimise the risks of transmission.

 As for all staff, this includes continuing to observe good hand and respiratory hygiene, minimising contact and maintaining social distancing in line with the latest staying alert and safe guidance.
-This provides that ideally, adults should maintain 2 metre distance from others and, where this is not possible, avoid close face to face contact and minimise time spent within 1 metre of others.

 When working out staff ratios you should consider how many staff you have available to work in your setting, as well as: